-The People & Culture Committee was established on 24/03/2023 and assists the Board in fulfilling its responsibilities by monitoring, reviewing and making recommendations related to the Company's people and culture matters.
+The People & Culture Committee assists the Board in fulfilling its responsibilities by monitoring, reviewing and making recommendations related to the Company's people and culture matters.
 It makes recommendations to the Board with respect to the composition and desired competencies of the Board, as well as monitoring Board succession.
 The Committee makes recommendations on the selection, appointment and succession planning process for the Chief Executive Officer (CEO), including conducting an annual review of the CEO and Executive Leadership Team's remuneration.
 The Committee reviews the overall remuneration framework, monitors organisational culture and the diversity and inclusion strategy.